 In a world governed by data, the following statistics, as reported by TripleTree, represent millennial sentiment about their healthcare experiences and health data:

 Millennials want to engage in their healthcare as well-educated consumers — and not merely as passive patients.
 As millennials reach milestones in their lives (e.g. financial independence, marriage, children, aging parents), they will interact with the U.S. healthcare system in more meaningful ways.
 The quicker healthcare companies respond to these preferences and the power this group holds to shape future delivery and business models, the more successful they will be.
 The impact of this change will be profound - driving the innovation agenda for years to come.

 Walled gardens, long the standard in healthcare IT, are beginning to crumble in the face of demand for transparent and seamless consumer experiences.
 Application programming interfaces (APIs) are fast becoming the new standard in healthcare technology to connect legacy infrastructure and disparate data.
 Payers and providers are finally communicating electronically, exchanging data via APIs, and using that information to power transparency and consumer health.
 Leaders in this mission like CommonWell, PokitDok, the IHC, and more are banding together to move from talking about the possibilities of consumer-driven health to delivering realities.

-Lisa Maki, CEO of PokitDok, envisions a day, in the not so distant future, where people will shop for their healthcare services much like they shop on Amazon.
+Lisa Maki, Co-founder of PokitDok, envisions a day, in the not so distant future, where people will shop for their healthcare services much like they shop on Amazon.
 “In fact, that was our vision when we founded PokitDok five years ago,” she said.